trozodejamon/CMINT/README.md

 **Notes**
 1. Compiler optimisations.
 The STM32F042 test were done at -O1 and -O3 optimisations.
 At -O3, the benchmark improved slightly to 2.033s.
 2. To me, the standouts in these tests are the AVR, dsPIC and RISC-V. The ARM chips are all running in 32-bits operating on 32-bit values.
 The AVR is running in 8-bit working on 16-bit values.
 It's impressive how good its Iterations/MHz score is.
+3. For some reason, the RP2040 is 34% faster than the STM32F0, MHz-for-MHz, despite the fact that they both have ARM Cortex-M0+ cores.

 ## Known Issues
 1. The printDec() routine actually only displays +/- values within the range of +/- 32,767 on 8-bit systems using a 16-bit int as its cell size and